iiasa/message_ix/tutorial/README.rst

    #.
 Renewables

       #.
-Represent both coal and wind electricity using a �firm capacity�
+Represent both coal and wind electricity using a “firm capacity”
          formulation (:tut:`westeros/westeros_firm_capacity.ipynb`): each
          generation technology can supply some firm capacity, but the variable, renewable technology (wind) supplies less than coal.
       #.
-Represent coal and wind electricity using a different, �flexibility
+Represent coal and wind electricity using a different, “flexibility
-         requirement� formulation
+         requirement” formulation
          (:tut:`westeros/westeros_flexible_generation.ipynb`), wherein wind
          *requires* and coal *supplies* flexibility.
       #.
 Add a renewable-resource supply curve for the wind power plant,
-         (:tut:`westeros_renewable_resource.ipynb`).
+         (:tut:`westeros/westeros_renewable_resource.ipynb`).

    #.
 Variablity in energy supply and demand by adding sub-annual time steps,
       e.g. winter and summer (:tut:`westeros/westeros_seasonality.ipynb`).